NASCAR's Kyle Larson to AP on slur: 'I was just ignorant'

 Sanneh connected Larson with former Olympian Jackie Joyner-Kersee and Larson visited her foundation in East St. Louis.
 He got on the phone with Max Siegel, the CEO of USA Track & Field who also runs a NASCAR-sanctioned team that is part of the stock car series' diversity program.
 Larson, who is half Japanese, came through that very program on his way to NASCAR.

-Larson also continued work he'd already been doing with the Urban Youth Racing School in Philadelphia.
+Larson also continued work with the Urban Youth Racing School in Philadelphia.
 The nonprofit helps minorities advance in motorsports and Jysir Fisher, one of its students, had celebrated with Larson in victory lane following a win in Delaware last October.

 Fisher was deeply disappointed by Larson's use of the N-word and discussed it with founder Anthony Martin.
-When Larson said he wanted to visit the school, a meeting was scheduled with Fisher.
+The two also talked when Larson said he wanted to visit the school.

 “Kyle made it his business to come here to this school and apologize.
 He didn’t want to do it by telephone.
 He wanted to do it face-to-face,” Martin told AP.
 “That had a strong effect on Jysir.
 His favorite driver is still Kyle Larson.”

-While at the school, Martin said his wife gave Larson a history lesson spanning 400 years on racial inequality.
-“He sat up and listened to every bit of it.
-He’s been listening and learning.
-He’s been sincere about putting the work in.”

-Larson has also hired a personal diversity coach, Doug Harris, CEO of The Kaleidoscope Group that specializes in diversity and inclusion consulting.
+Larson has also hired a personal diversity coach from The Kaleidoscope Group, which specializes in diversity and inclusion consulting.

 “Kids make mistake,” Martin said.
 “Do I think that Kyle was ever a racist?
 Absolutely not.”

-Only Larson is not a kid.
-He's the married father of two young children and his mistake came in his seventh year racing at NASCAR's top level.
-He accepts that he should have known better.

-He said he isn't doing what he's doing in a desperate attempt to get his job back.
+Larson said he isn't doing what he's doing in a bid to get his job back.
 Larson, whose maternal grandparents spent time in a Japanese internment camp during World War II, is adamant he wants to educate himself.

-Larson has spent his time in NASCAR exile back at the starting point of his career, racing sprint cars across the country.
-He has piled up 31 wins from coast to coast; this weekend, he will be at the Indy Mile Race at the Fairgrounds at nearly the same time the Indianapolis 500 is running across town.
+Larson has spent his time in NASCAR exile back at the starting point of his career, racing sprint cars across the country and piling up 31 wins.; this weekend, he will be at the Indy Mile Race at the Fairgrounds at nearly the same time the Indianapolis 500 is running across town.

-He is back to his roots and, arguably, the type of racing closest to his heart, going from dirt track to dirt track with all the racers he has grown up with.

-He still hopes to get back to NASCAR.
-Fellow Cup Series drivers who are among his close circle of friends have remained loyal and said he'd be welcomed back.